 Most of the kedro capability comes from its plugins.
 It can expand the kedro capabilities by running third-party tools natively, and they can all work together to their full potential.
 And while kedro adds them as plugins, they actually do their job as an independent component integrated into the kedro structure.
 There are plenty of them, such as:

-- Kedro-neptune a plugin that connects kedro to Neptune.ai, which allows experiment tracking and metadata management.
+- Kedro-Neptune is a plugin that connects kedro to neptune.ai, which allows experiment tracking and metadata management.

 - Kedro-docker a tool that makes it easier to create, deploy and run kedro ML applications using docker;

 The main advantage of the plugins is that all of them can be easily installed with PyPI, and they are compatible with the kedro structure, so it is easy to get them up and running in an existing project.
 You can look in the official documentation and find one that can be the most useful to solve your problems.

 ZenML supports a ton of third-party integrations.
 They contain orchestration tools, distributed processing tools, cloud providers, deployment, feature stores, monitoring, and so on.
 ZenML works as the glue holding the whole pipeline together (as claimed by themselves).
 These tools are called inside the ZenML Python files in a very similar way as you would call them outside ZenML, for instance, using `zenml.integraions.sklearn`, to import sklearn for example.